 It makes sense to utilise the symbiotic relationship and nutrient cycling between microbes and plants to meet the animal's nutritional needs, instead of supplementing a specific mineral artificially, which may result in a mineral imbalance or toxicity if done incorrectly.
 This article shows that farmers may already have identified that stock requires a specific mineral like, for example, selenium, but "many know little of the difference between inorganic and organic forms and what is actually available to the cow."
 Too much selenium can be toxic to cows, for example.
 According to this WA agriculture website: "Selenium is found in the soil and taken up by plants at different levels depending on plant species, fertiliser application and rainfall.
 Cattle consume selenium with the plants they eat.
 It is stored for a short period in the body, mainly in the liver, so a continual dietary supply of selenium ensures the best possible production."

 There are risks to supplementing minerals like trace elements artificially because they can be toxic in the wrong proportions.
 It's a good risk reduction strategy for farmers to start with regenerative agriculture as soon as possible to rectify mineral deficiencies in the natural, biological way.
 Once ecosystem processes are restored in the soil and plants, it may be easier to remedy any remaining mineral deficiencies, if any.
 As balance is restored, the land is better able to support healthy animals, diverse ecosystems, and thriving communities.
 See the Farm Conditions category to learn more about nutrient cycling for more minerals in the plants from Dr Christine Jones and Dr Elaine Ingham.
 Many farmers are now using compost or compost tea to kickstart the growth of abundant forage.
-Many are also sowing cover crops and high plant diversity to rapidly regenerate soil.
+Many are also sowing cover crops and utilising a high plant diversity to rapidly regenerate soil.
 It is essential for raw dairy farmers to implement these on the farm to mitigate health risks to animals.